 - Scholarships Include: Full Fees Waived for the Program at TU Delft along with living expenses for 2 Years.

-- Eligibility Requirements: Must be among the top applicants at TU Delft and Must have GPA higher than 80% from internationally recognised University
+- Eligibility Requirements: Must be among the top applicants at TU Delft and Must have a GPA higher than 80% from an internationally recognized University

 7. Eric Bleumink Scholarships at University of Groningen